 - On top of this, did you know that pizza was invented in Italy as a meal for the poor?
 Initially, it only had three toppings - cheese, tomatoes, and basil - which were meant to symbolize the colors of the Italian flag.

-- These days though, pizza has become famous for its wide topping variety and is enjoyed by people worldwide.
-Indeed it's hard not to be impressed by this incredibly delicious and versatile dish.
+- These days, though, pizza has become famous for its wide variety of toppings and is enjoyed by people worldwide.
+Indeed, it's hard not to be impressed by this incredibly delicious and versatile dish.

 🍕 How To Make Pizza At Home